Sum is greater than parts when churches work together

 “Clusters will be comprised of three or more United Methodist congregations and will be located within a media market.
 Clustering will allow churches to realize benefits through savings of dollars and time without overlap,” says Jackie Vaughan, who leads Impact Community.

 Grant proposals must demonstrate community relevance with clear goals and objectives as well as details about the impact and reach.
 Districts and conferences also may apply for the year-round grant program.
-For full details and a copy of the Event Planner Workbook, check out the Impact Community online support center.

 Below are some idea starters.
 Add your ministries or ideas to this list.